kej715/COS-Tools/fortran/README.md

 FORTRAN 77 features not yet implemented by _kFTC_ include:

-- Implied DO loops in DATA statements (implied DO in I/O statements *is* supported)
 - Direct access files
 - Alternate return points in SUBROUTINE and RETURN
 - EXTERNAL